rainlanguage/arb-bot/README.md

 - `--timeout`, Optional seconds to wait for the transaction to mine before disregarding it, Will override the 'TIMEOUT' in env variables
 - `--flashbot-rpc`, Optional flashbot rpc url to submit transaction to, Will override the 'FLASHBOT_RPC' in env variables
 - `--interpreter-v2`, Flag for operating with interpreter V2, note that 'flash-loan-v2' is NOT compatible with interpreter v2.
 Will override the 'INTERPRETERV2' in env variables
+- `--no-bundle`, Flag for not bundling orders based on pairs and clear each order individually.
+Will override the 'NO_BUNDLE' in env variables
 - `-V` or `--version`, output the version number
 - `-h` or `--help`, output usage information